 Visiting colleges is one of the best ways to get a sense of the campus and student body.
 If you'd like to visit Harvard, take Interstate 90 to Cambridge, MA.
 If you need to fly, book your flight to Logan International airport.

 While you're planning, check out other schools in Massachusetts you may want to visit too.
 Click the heart at the top of each school's page to save it to your college list.

 Want to visit but can't make the trip?
 Explore Harvard's campus without leaving home by taking a virtual campus tour

-Join the conversation about about Harvard in the College Confidential forums.
+See what others say about Harvard in the College Confidential forums.

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved

 Claim your page to customize your profile and connect with students!

 Want to find money for school that doesn’t need to be paid back?
 Access insights and advice on how to search and apply for scholarships!